aimms/documentation/dataexchange/troubleshoot.rst

 *ReadFromStream: <i_subset>: ERROR: No (active) element with name <elementValue> in set (error 136)*
 	In this case, check if you are trying to read data to a master set, and then for a subset of the master set.
 If you are, please after the read of the master set, add a ``update`` function to the subsets.

+*Warning: The 'queryMap' argument has a dimension mismatch.
+This will be treated as an error in a future AIMMS versions.
+Perhaps the argument should be declared as a Handle.*
+	Update DEX version on Library Manager by re-adding the library.